-With offices located in Elizabethtown and Louisville, Aldridge Law Group knows how to pursue strategies to get the charges against you dropped or reduced.
-Our criminal defense lawyer will investigate your case and exploit any weakness in the police’s actions.
-We also provide strong and effective representation when it comes to negotiating with the Kentucky State’s Attorney’s office.
+With offices located in Elizabethtown and Louisville, Aldridge & Birdwhistell Law Firm, PSC knows how to pursue strategies to get the charges against you dropped or reduced.
+Our criminal defense lawyers will investigate your case and exploit any weakness in the police’s actions.
+We also provide strong and effective representation when it comes to negotiating with the Kentucky State Attorney’s office.
 We often obtain results that satisfy our clients.

 Convictions for drinking and driving in Kentucky can result in severe criminal and administrative penalties.
 Your driver’s license is likely to be suspended, plus you may be required to pay a fine, perform community service, submit to alcohol counseling and/or spend time in jail.